kesondrakey/flux-tools/README.md

   Upload up to 100 MB of flux‐tower CSV (all years by default, or pick a subset)

 - **Dark/Light Mode**
-  Toggle UI theme on the fly (switch is in the top-right of the app)
+  Toggle UI theme on the fly (switch is in the bottom-right of the side panel)

 - **±σ Outlier Highlighting**
   Use the slider to mark points beyond N standard deviations from a linear fit; click **Select ±σ outliers** to add them